JEFFREY L. DECKER

 Creosote and Chimney Care

-One of the dangers of not maintaining a fireplace/chimney is a chimney fire.
+ne of the dangers of not maintaining a fireplace/chimney is a chimney fire.
 One related cause is from creosote buildup.
-Creosote is the residue from unburned products that is left inside of the chimney.
+Creosote is the residue from unburned products that are left inside of the chimney.
 This is a natural by-product of wood burning.
 Essentially, no chimney is immune to creosote.

 There are 3 different levels of creosote:

-1. A light soot covering the inside walls of the chimney
+1. Light soot covering the inside walls of the chimney

 3. A hardened black glazed buildup that is plastered on the

 inside walls of a chimney (requires professional removal)

 1. Have your chimney checked annually for the

 development of creosote to maintain a CLEAN FIREPLACE